MaximMonin/camunda-plugins/doc/InternalService.md

 convertion (opt) - "base64" - source certificate in base64 form
 Output paremeters:
 data - certificate data object including validTo, subject, issuer, etc. Error returned if certificate is not valid X509 certificate

+### joinChunks
+Method used to Join chunks into single array
+Input parameters:
+chunks - array of chunks, chunk can be redis cache array
+Output paremeters:
+data - new array joined from source chunks into single array